imanm93/Progress/README.md

 # Progress
-An experimental educational application to promote gamification of learning and AI enable education
+An experimental educational application to promote gamification of learning and AI enabled education